letoram/durden/durden/devmaps/led/README.md

     }

-label is a user-presentable string, name is a menu-system integrateable name, role is either 'passive', 'displaymap', 'keymap', 'custom'.
+label is a user-presentable string, name is a menu-system integrateable name, role is either 'passive', 'keymap', 'custom'.
 Depending on the role, additional fields may be needed.

 Matchlbl is a string to match against the device presented label, or,